Machine Head (band): Unatoned (2024–present)

 On January 19, 2024, the band began its Slaughter the Martour world tour with a total of 29 concerts in the U.S. and Canada.
 This first North America leg featured Fear Factory, Orbit Culture and Gates to Hell as support bands.
 In mid-March, the tour continued with seven concerts in Australia and New Zealand, again with Fear Factory as support.
 Machine Head will also be playing various European and US 2024 summer festivals, including Rock am Ring and Rock im Park, Hellfest, Download, Novarock, Greenfield, Graspop, Resurrection Fest, Mystic Festival (Gdansk, Poland), Evil Live (Lisbon), Sonic Temple and Rockville (Daytona).

 On February 17, 2024, Vogg announced he had left Machine Head, explaining that Decapitated is his 'absolute No. 1 band' and that Decapitated and Machine Head are both active bands with overlapping tours, creating important scheduling conflicts.
 In November 2024, the band announced a North American tour for 2025 with In Flames, Lacuna Coil and Unearth as support acts, and released a single, "These Scars Won't Define Us", which featured vocals from all four bands in what Machine Head described as a "Wu Tang Clan-level thrash collaboration"; in doing so, the band announced its eleventh studio album.
 The album's title, Unatoned, and release date of April 25 were announced in February, along with a second single, "Unbound", and an accompanying music video; the album will be the band's first to feature Scruggs, who was being treated as a full member of the band by December.

+During the Summer of 2026 Machine head will be serving as support for Killswitch Engage’s US and Canada tours.